 Selecting appropriate primers is essential in RT-PCR.
 Nonspecific priming reduces the sensitivity of the process, leading to reduced yields of specific products or failure of the RT-PCR.
-Reverse transcriptase has residual activity at room temperature, meaning that primers, which bind to each other during reaction setup, can be extended.
-The resulting primer-dimers are preferentially amplified in the subsequent PCR, reducing the specificity and sensitivity of the reaction.
-Therefore, most kits require that setup be performed on ice, which complicates protocols and hinders the possibility of high-throughput setup for automation.
+It is common for nonspecific binding to occur when the amplification reaction is set up at room temperature.
+Primers can bind to each other, forming primer-dimers.
+During amplification cycles, primer-dimers can be extended to produce nonspecific products.
+The strict setup temperature requirement complicates protocols and hinders the possibility of high-throughput setup for automation.

-The QIAGEN OneStep Ahead RT-PCR Kit uses hot-start RT-enzymes that are inactive at ambient temperatures.
+The QIAGEN OneStep Ahead RT-PCR kit uses hot-start RT-enzymes that are completely inactive at ambient temperatures.
 This enables convenient room temperature setup and even allows the reactions to be kept at room temperature for a certain time before cycling (Figure 2).
 Not only does this reduce nonspecific priming, it also facilitates high-throughput automated workflows.